amjack100/glif/README.md

-Glob to Gif
+## Glob pattern to .gif

-Generates a gif from image files of a glob pattern
+Generates an animated .gif from image files of a wildcard pattern, ex. "./*.png"
 ## Installation

 ```bash